-- 1. Let lref be the result of evaluating LogicalORExpression. - If ToBoolean(GetValue(lref)) is true, then 2. - a.
+- 1. Let lref be the result of evaluating LogicalORExpression. - 2.
+If ToBoolean(GetValue(lref)) is true, then - a.
 Let trueRef be the result of evaluating the first AssignmentExpression. - b.
-Return GetValue(trueRef).
-3. Else - Let falseRef be the result of evaluating the second AssignmentExpression. а - b.
+Return GetValue(trueRef). - 3.
+Else - a.
+Let falseRef be the result of evaluating the second AssignmentExpression. - b.
 Return GetValue(falseRef).

-The ConditionalExpressionNoIn production is evaluated in the same manner as the ConditionalExpression and production except that the contained LogicalORExpressionNoIn, AssignmentExpression first AssignmentExpressionNoIn are evaluated instead of the contained LogicalORExpression, AssignmentExpression and second AssignmentExpression, respectively.
+The ConditionalExpressionNoIn production is evaluated in the same manner as the ConditionalExpression except that the contained LogicalORExpressionNoIn, AssignmentExpression and production contained first AssignmentExpressionNoIn are evaluated instead of the LogicalORExpression, AssignmentExpression and second AssignmentExpression, respectively.

-The grammar for a ConditionalExpression in ECMAScript is a little bit different from that in C and Java, which NOTE each allow the second subexpression to be an Expression but restrict the third expression to be a ConditionalExpression.
+NOTE The grammar for a ConditionalExpression in ECMAScript is a little bit different from that in C and Java, which each allow the second subexpression to be an Expression but restrict the third expression to be a ConditionalExpression.
 The motivation for this difference in ECMAScript is to allow an assignment expression to be governed by either arm of a conditional and to eliminate the confusing and fairly useless case of a comma expression as the centre expression.